Pregnancy Dreams Interpreted

-Women have been known to dream of water when they are pregnant because water is associated with pregnancy.
-A woman “breaks her water” when she is ready to give birth, and a baby developing in the womb is surrounded by opaque embryonic fluid.
+Women have been known to dream of water when they’re pregnant because water is associated with pregnancy.
+A woman “breaks her water” when she’s ready to give birth, and a baby developing in the womb is surrounded by opaque embryonic fluid.
 Water is also associated with emotion, and pregnancy can be a very emotional experience.

 Pregnant women are known to dream of worms, snakes, and other creatures that burrow.
 It’s a dramatic and symbolic way of describing a bodily process.
-The comparison is made because a fertilized egg literally burrows into the uterine lining.
+A fertilized egg literally burrows into the uterine lining.

-Driving can be a metaphor for “going somewhere in life,” and a child seat in the back of the vehicle can symbolize moving forward in life with a child under one’s care.
+Driving can be a metaphor for “going somewhere in life,” and a child seat in the back of the vehicle can symbolize moving forward in life with a child under your care.

 Another sign of pregnancy is the frequency and intensity of dreams, both of which spike because of hormonal changes in pregnant women.

 Of course, dreams can be direct, too.
 Some women report being told by a dream character that they are pregnant.
 The character is frequently a mom, grandma, or someone else the dreamer knows who has been pregnant and/or had children.
 Or the character can be a physician, particularly an obstetrician.
 And don’t forget the father: he can appear in dreams to announce the good news.
-And he can actually have dreams about his partner being pregnant.
+And he can have dreams about his partner being pregnant, whether or not it is “official” or known.

-I’ve read reports of women dreaming that they took a positive pregnancy test, and soon after found out they were really pregnant.
-They also report dreaming about shopping for baby clothes, or related activities, with their moms.
-The presence of a mom in a dream that includes other clues related to pregnancy can indicate the dream is referring to actual pregnancy and is not a metaphor, because one’s own mother is the strongest association most people have with motherhood.
-Or the dreamer might be hashing through issues, thoughts, and feelings related to pregnancy.
+Dreaming about a positive pregnancy test can be a pretty direct way of saying “you’re pregnant.”
+(Read the comments below for several examples.)
+Pregnant women also report dreaming about shopping for baby clothes or related activities with their moms or friends and relatives who are mothers.
+The presence of a mom in a dream that includes other clues related to pregnancy can indicate the dream refers to actual pregnancy and is not a metaphor, because one’s mother is the strongest association most people have with motherhood.